 The last method from our bottom-up design is displayState.
-It displays the hand of each player, the contents of the discard pile, and how many cards are in the draw pile.
-Finally, it waits for the user to press the Enter key.
+It displays the hand of each player, the contents of the discard pile, and the number of cards in the draw pile.
+Finally, it waits for the user to press the Enter key: